Updated February 2019

 The Finnmark race 500 shall be open to all participants who have qualified according to the requirements set by the Sports Committee for Finnmarksløpet.
-(View registration)
+(See registration)

 Finnmarksløpet is an international sled dog race with three classes.
 The FL-500 should not consist of more than 8, minimum 6 dogs at start, and min.
-5 dogs in goal.
+5 dogs on the finish line.